ryantroll/Hirely-MVP/README.md

 Events:
 1. "UserLoggedIn": broadcast by $rootScope to notify child scope about logged, this event will send a new user object as variable.
 2. "UserLoggedOut": broadcast by $rootScope to notify children scope about user loged out, no variable sent with it.
+3. "UserDataChange": broadcast by $rootScope to notify children scope about data change in current loggedin user.
+Used when logged in user update his profile.

 Note:
 AuthService is doing the job so far but it's not coded as it should be